Sarthory/worklog-tracking-system/README.md

 The API and Front will start, and a browser window should pop up, loading the frontend.

+###### 💡 Note: To see the API documentation, which's only availabe on Development mode, you can access https://localhost:5002/scalar/v1 when the API is running.

 ## Running the Project in Production mode

 Clone this repository in your local machine.